Alexandroidd/sketch-photoshop-basics/README.md

 1x = Normal size.
 Exactly how it is in the artboard.

-2x = Double the dimensions of the width and height - so technically 4x the size.
-This is how you make retina images - the developer will then use CSS to squish the image back down to half the size, making the image super dense with pixels.
+2x (retina) = Double the dimensions of the width and height - so technically 4x the size.
+This is how you make retina images - use CSS to squish the image back down to half the size, making the image super dense with pixels.
 The result is a super clean rasterized image.

 #### Vector:

 Vector images like SVGs are not affected by size - they're infinitely scalable.

-### What should I name it?
+### What should I name my image?

 - **Something logical.** The name should tell you what the image is without opening it.
 - **No Version numbers.** Don't put yourself in a position where you and your peers aren't sure which image is 'approved'.
 - **No Spaces.** Spaces are hard to recreate in code.
 It will almost always cause some kind of error.